 - Complete a Senior Thesis Application.
 This is usually done in the spring term of the junior year.

-Submit all materials to Melissa Nicholaus, email@example.com, by April 14.
+Submit all materials to Melissa Nicholaus, email@example.com.
+Applications are due in April

 - Receive approval.

 - Enroll in the two-semester Public Policy Colloquium (Public Policy 1990 and Public Policy 1991).

 - Prepare a thesis of distinguished quality (as determined by readers) that examines some aspect of public policy.

 If you are intending to study abroad during your junior year and write a senior thesis, we strongly recommend the following:

 - Before going abroad — take Public Policy 0100

 - Sophomore Year (Fall) — take Political Science 1600 (this fall course is a requirement for Public Policy 1200)